 When I first saw this wall I assumed it was the same artist had seen a few times (who turned out to be Phlegm) but as I read more about it afterwards, I learned it’s a project worked on by both Phlegm and Pixel Pancho who did the metallic horse above.

-Now looking at it, it’s clear that both artists were involved, Phlegm on the bottom left and Pixel Pancho on the top right.
+Now looking at this untitled mural, it’s clear that both artists were involved, Phlegm on the bottom left and Pixel Pancho on the top right.

 This can be found down a laneway off of Stafford Street, not far from the intersection with Princes Street.